Using our integrated market analysis of supply, demand and trade, we forecast shifting industry dynamics to 2030

 Between 2005 and 2030, the market share of PDH and MTO/MTP sourced propylene will increase to around 45% of China's total capacity, pushing the country toward full self-sufficiency and negatively impacting export-oriented producers in South Korea, Saudi Arabia, Taiwan, Singapore and India.

 As traditional sources of propylene become increasingly supplemented by on-purpose production, it's clear that the industry will become more exposed to feedstock pricing changes and technological risks associated with these new supply methods.

 Our global propylene market study provides strategic analysis and long-term forecasts to 2030, looking across supply, demand and trade for every country in the world which produces or consumes propylene.
 It also includes price and margin forecasts for every major propylene trading centre.

 Global propylene long-term outlook 2H 2014 [Subscription required]

 Find out more

-To find out more send your details via the 'Register Interest' button below and we will call you.
+To discover how our Chemicals Markets Service can help you understand the future dynamics of the propylene industry and help position your business for growth, send your details via the 'Register Interest' button and we will call you.